 How does the relay work?
 The 200 mile route starts in Boise at Barclay Bay just south of the Lucky Peak Dam (take note, this is a new starting area from years past!).
 There are 9 fixed transition points and 10 segments along the way.
 Transitions can only take place at these spots.
 There is a limit of 3 teammates allowed on the road at a time except in certain locations.
 For more details please read all the rules about teams and support vehicles.

 The 100 mile route starts in Grandjean, ID.
 There are 4 transition points and 5 segments.

-Both routes end in the Sun Valley area, specifically in the town of Ketchum at the Rotary Park located on the beautiful Wood River.
-Entry includes a BBQ and beer from the Sawtooth Brewery’s Oktoberfest.
+Both routes end in the Sun Valley area at the Ketchum Town Square where your entry includes a full BBQ.
+This includes a custom finisher's pint glass and free beer from the Sawtooth Brewery’s Oktoberfest.
 This includes a custom finisher's pint glass, a free beer and Bavarian meal!
 Hang with your teammates and enjoy the live music as you recap your day's efforts.
-And as usual, results are posted live in the finish area and online.
+And as usual, results are posted live in the expo and online.
 Awards will be given to the fastest teams and soloists for each gender.
 Additional bragging rights will be awarded for KOM’s along the course.

 Afterwards, plan to stay the weekend with your team and support crew in famous downtown Ketchum.

 It's the sort of event that weaves cyclists together.
 At the end of the day, there are at least 3 other people on the planet who have experienced the same rushes, challenges and euphoria that you will now attempt to communicate to your family (albeit unsuccessfully) for at least the next week.
 It's like being part of a secret club - suddenly you all have something in common that was so awesome and inspiring to be part of; you just know it will stay with you for a long time to come.

 It is one of my favorite days of the year!
 I just like hammering across the state with my good friends.